dublado/csabapalfi.github.io/_posts/2014-12-06-random-docker-tips.md

 ### 5.1. docker runs as root

 Treat it accordingly.
 Docker API access gives full root access as you can map ```/``` as a volume, read, write.
 Or you can just take over the host's network with ```--net host```.
-Don't expose docker API to public or use TLS.
+Don't expose docker API to public or use TLS if you do.

 ### 5.2 USER in Dockerfiles